 Applications of the above concepts and methods in accountancy and economics is emphasized.

-15.421 Quantitative Methods B S1/S2 L2T11/2
+15.421 Quantitative Methods B

-Frequency distributions, measures of central tendency, dispersion and skewness, introduction to probability theory, the binomial disand skewness, introduction to probability theory, the binomial distribution, the normal distribution, estimation of population parameters and confidence intervals, hypothesis tests, the t distribution.
+Frequency distributions, measures of central tendency, dispersion and skewness, introduction to probability theory, the binomial distribution, the normal distribution, estimation of population parameters and confidence intervals, hypothesis tests, the t distribution.